sib-swiss/Data-analysis-in-practice/docs/day2/Data5.md

 **After having completed this chapter you will be able to:**

-- Understand real world data
+- Analyse real world data
 - Obtain biological insights into hormone action
 - Answer a biological question
-- First steps into NGS data
+- Analyse (simple) NGS data
 - Find the right statistical tools to use
 - Interpret the results
 - Report results